Warwick, Queensland: Communications

 Warwick's Community Radio Station started transmissions in 1995 as 'Rainbow FM' and had the callsign 4CCC.
 The callsign was later changed to 4SDB by the ACMA and the name of the station was changed on 1 January 2019 to 'Rose City FM' to reflect its Warwick roots.
 It operates as a continuous service by a team of local volunteers.
 The operating body is incorporated as the "Warwick Community FM Radio Inc." It transmits on 89.3 MHz with an effective radiated power of 2000W (2000W ERP) from its antenna on the outskirts of Warwick; the program is broadcast from its studios at 41C Wallace Street, Victoria Park, Warwick.
 Rose City FM previously operated and transmitted from the building that had previously housed the Rosenthal Shire Council in Willi Street, Warwick from 1995 until 2022.

 The station has the support of the Southern Downs Regional Council and the Warwick community as well as many listeners online that listen through its Internet stream from its website.

 Sport

 Warwick has a rugby union team which compete in the Darling Downs Rugby Union competition.
 The Warwick Cowboys, coached by one-time champion NRL coach Phil Economidis, play in the Toowoomba Rugby League.

 Warwick has an Australian rules football club, the Warwick Redbacks competing in the AFL Darling Downs competition since 1999, the Redbacks won their first premiership in 2014.

 Warwick has hosted a local Parkrun event since 2013.

+The Warwick Polocrosse Club is based in neighbouring Morgan Park on the south-east edge of the town.
+It has seven playing fields and two practice fields with seating for up to 2,500 spectators.